 How to pick the right kind of oil for your car

 There's an amazing sense of pride that comes with taking care of your own car.
-You get to pull it apart and put it back together again, making it better than ever each time you head to the garage.
+Everything from getting to pull the car apart and put it back together again, picking the right kind of oil for your car & overall making it better than ever each time you head to the garage.

 Many people share in this love for their car, especially since it can save a lot of money.
 Auto shops charge insanely high bills for simple fixes, mostly because they need to pay for the labor.